NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 Currently, the Nix evaluator and its companion toolset generated from the Nix source tree are built using the typical `./configure` shell script that relies on autoconf, along with standard GNU Make utility.

-Over time, this build system has been modified to keep up with the development needs of Nix projec.
+Over time, this build system has been modified to keep up with the development needs of Nix project.
 However, it has reached a state where the build system became clunky and plastered, hard to understand and modify, consequently making improvements to the project as a whole very difficult.

 In particular, many changes have been introduced that impact compatibility outside Linux and NixOS niches.
 These issues can hinder development on other platforms, including but not limited to Unix-like systems.